goutymcgoutface/public/README.md

 * do **not** pull any punches: great feedback is clear, not mean.
 Feel free to tear apart as required from an academic critique perspective
 * ... and no, I couldn't find the spellcheck

-## Initalisation -- About me & this project
+## Initialisation -- About me & this project
 ### Me
 * White male, born early 1980's
 * History of gout on the paternal side